 WW2: The Italian invasion

-We usually say in Greece that we don't celebrate the end of WW2 but rather the beginning of it.
+In Greece we usually say that we don't celebrate the end of WW2 but rather the beginning of it.
 That's obviously not exactly the case.
 Let's see what Greece really celebrates....

 The Italian army then attacked Greece through the already occupied Albania on the north-west borders of Greece.
 What followed next was a resistance that noone saw coming.

-The Greeks fought back for months until April 1941.
+The Greeks fought back for six months until April 1941.

-The failure of Italy to take over Greece eventually led to Germany's decision to invade on April 6th 1941, this time through Yugoslavia on the northern borders of the country.
+The failure of Italy to take over Greece eventually led Germany to invade on April 6th 1941, this time through Yugoslavia from the north.
 By the time the island of Crete was taken over in June, an impressive seven months had passed.
-That was, by far, the longest any country resisted the fascist troops in Europe.
+That was, after England and Russia, the longest any country resisted the fascist army in Europe.

 The Battle of Crete marked the beginning of the triple Axis Occupation of Greece with Bulgaria, Italy and Germany controlling different parts of the country.

-The Germans were mainly in northern Greece (Macedonia), Crete and Athens.
+The Germans controlled mainly northern Greece (Macedonia), part of Thrace, Crete and Athens.

-The Bulgarians kept a part of Macedonia and Thrace.
+The Bulgarians controlled a part of Macedonia and Thrace.

-The Italians actually controlled the largest part of the country as well as several islands, which had always been the goal of the Italians for the past 1,000 years, which had led to attack after attack.
-As a result, they already occupied the Dodecanese Islands (south-eastern Greece) since 1912.
+The Italians actually controlled the largest part of the country as well as several islands, which had always been the goal of the Italians for the past 1,000 years, and had led to attack after attack.
+That's why they already occupied the Dodecanese Islands (south-eastern Greece) since 1912.

 they banned the teaching of the Greek history and language and confiscated local products which they sent to their country.